FAC-Sixteen/Week7-project-onions2.0/README.md

 ## How to set :up: ?
-- git clone this repo
+- git clone and cd into this repo
-- in the terminal run `npm i` to install all dependecies
+- in the terminal run `npm i` to install all dependencies
 - run `npm start` and view on localhost:7007 in your browser
-- You can run `npm test` to see
+- You can run `npm run go` to run with nodemon
+> Currently, we haven't fully set up the login process so go to localhost:7007/public/login.html to access the login page.
+A dummy user has been set up to test the login functionality: Username- jk Password - aDuMmy

 ## 🎯 Goals
 - [ ] login + sign up page